khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### When not to use accordions

-* To display critical system information or primary action to be taken on the page.(eg.alerts, confirmation/cancellation buttons).
+* To display critical system information or a primary action to be taken on the page.(eg.alerts, confirmation/cancellation buttons).
 * To display navigation elements such as [tabs](/components/tabs).
 * To display links pointing to sections of the same page, prefer a [list](components/list).
 * To create hierarchy levels by nesting them within each other, if you need to add hierarchy to the content prefer using a [tree](components/tree).